PoCInnovation/Pool2021/Security/Blockchain/student.md

 # Introduction
 Ethereum is a blockchain protocol that introduce smart contracts into the blockchain world.
 Smart contracts are contracts but written by a developer using the language Solidity.
-Once that the smart contract is push on the blockchain using a transaction it becomes unchangeable and cannot be modified.
+Once that the smart contract has been wrote on the blockchain using a transaction it becomes immutable and cannot be modified.
 So smart contracts are basically a way to make contracts on blockchain that cannot be change.

 But as every IT program, smart contracts have flaws which can be use by hackers in order to hack to contracts and change their conditions.